 Looking to for a fun way to get kids engaged and exploring a garden or outdoor space?
 Christine shares one of her favorite methods, from an early childhood curriculum book written by our friends at LifeLab: Sowing the Seeds of Wonder**!

-**Educational institutions and nonprofit organization may be eligible for a 25% discount offered by Gardener's Supply.
+**All KidsGardening curriculum is sold through Gardener's Supply Company.
+Educational institutions and nonprofit organization may be eligible for a 25% discount offered by Gardener's Supply.
 To take advantage of this discount, contact Holly-Ruth Stocking at 802-861-7127 or 888-560-1037 and place your order by phone (not available through online shopping at this time).
 Please mention source code KGO2018.